Aman-Godara/Programming_Problems/README.md

 # Programming_Problems
-This repository consists of various frequently used programs
+This repository consists of various frequently asked problems and their solutions